hicksjduk/sudoku-haskell/README.md

 ## Code structure

 The basic function for solving a puzzle of either type is `sudoku`.
-It returns an error message if the puzzle is invalid or no solution can be found, otherwise the first solution found is returned.
+It returns an error message if the puzzle is invalid or no solution can be found, otherwise it invokes `solve` to solve the puzzle and the first solution found is returned.

-The program uses a straightforward algorithm which tries every possibility to solve the puzzle.
+The `solve` function uses a straightforward algorithm which tries every possibility to solve the puzzle.
 For any given puzzle:

 * Find an empty square.
 If there is no empty square, the puzzle is solved.